 Using Data to Optimize Your Multifamily Inbound Marketing Results

 Digital marketing can also pull data and analytics to understand the interactions at each point.
 A multifamily inbound marketer can figure out how many people who saw that social media post chose to click on the link.
 On average, they can tell how long people spent reading that blog and how many people on that blog clicked on the call-to-action feature.
 Insights like these allow marketers to make changes where necessary.

 This is an underappreciated value of multifamily inbound marketing.
-The ability to regularly track and offer such insights in the conversion funnel allows marketers to better optimize their efforts.
-Businesses can save large amounts of time and money by ensuring their strategy is always on track and that goals are within reach.
+Regularly tracking and offering such insights in the conversion funnel allows marketers to optimize their efforts better.
+Businesses can save time and money by ensuring their strategy is always on track, and that goals are within reach.

 Per HubSpot, the less a business knows its key performance indicators (KPIs), the less likely it will be to meet revenue goals.
 Therefore, with this “track, test, and re-test” approach, properties using multifamily inbound marketing are certain to know and meet their vital goals.

 While marketers in their daily life may care more about achieving goals efficiently, most executives care about the numbers.
 This is another area where multifamily inbound marketing offers strong value.
 Calculating ROI, cost per lead, and customer acquisition cost is simple when using inbound methods, as the data can be tracked easily.

 Consider cost per lead: It’s as simple as knowing your ad spend and dividing it by total leads.

 Cost per lead (CPL) = Total Marketing Spend / Total Leads